karmab/kcli-ztp/docs/index.md

 1. Properly prepare a successful Baremetal ipi.
 2. Deploy Openshift!
-3. Understand internal aspects of the workflow and how to troubleshoot issues
+3. Understand internal aspects of the workflow and how to troubleshoot issues.